SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * How much time do you plan to invest in the project before, during, and after the Summer of Code?

-    We expect full time \~35h/week during GSoC, but better make this explicit If you plan to take any vacations over the summer or if you have exams, let us know about it here.
+    We expect full time \~35h/week during GSoC, but better make this explicit If you plan to take any vacations over the summer or if you have exams or any other commitments, let us know about it here.

 ## You the programmer